-Additional requirements include demonstrated proficiency in two research tools, including educational statistics and one other tool to be identified by the doctoral committee, and independent research culminating in an acceptable dissertation.
+Additional requirements include demonstrated proficiency in a research tool, usually educational statistics and independent research culminating in an acceptable dissertation.
 The research may focus on a problem in the student's emphasis area that is related to the teaching/learning of the discipline or a more general educational research problem.